pedro-vicente/nostr_client_relay/README.md

 https://github.com/pedro-vicente/nostr_client_relay

-A modified version of Nostril [https://github.com/jb55/nostril] is used for event generation.
-Att events are enveloped by default (ready to send to the wire)
+A modified version of Nostril [https://github.com/jb55/nostril] is used for event and request generation.
+All events or requests are enveloped by default (ready to send to the wire)

-ATTENTION DEVELOPERS
+**ATTENTION DEVELOPERS**

-See BUILDING.md for source code build instructions.
+See [BUILDING.md](./BUILDING.md) for source code build instructions.
 The CMake build utility is used.
 There are 3 modes of build.
 Default is command line only.
 To enable desktop and web builds, define at command line

 ```
 -DBUILD_WEB=ON -DBUILD_GUI=ON